BGSU 0.5-m Telescope + CCD Camera for ASTR 309

 In general, the longer the exposure time you can manage, the more detail will be visible in your picture -- up to a point.
 If the total number of counts in any pixel gets larger than 16,353 the computer can't handle it, and we say the object is "saturated".
 In many cases, an ideal exposure level is 10,000 counts for the brightest pixels in your object -- you want to adjust the exposure time to reach this level.
 Very faint objects like galaxies will probably never yield 10,000 counts, because the required exposure times are too long.

-2) In the "Maxim CCD" window, select the Expose tab.
-Do the following to take a test image with an exposure time of T_exp = 1 sec:
+2) Take a test image with an exposure time of Texp = 1 sec:

 3) Inspect the test image:

-4) For faint objects, you will probably need exposure times much longer than 100 sec.
-You will have to experiment to find what the longest practical exposure times are: probably 300 to 500 sec.
-You can try to go longer, but I suspect (1) imperfect telescope tracking will result in blurred images, and/or (2) the background sky light will be very high (more than about 4,0000 counts).
-Faint objects like galaxies are fun and challenging ... play around and do the best you can!
+4) For faint objects, you may need exposure times longer than 100 sec.
+You can experiment to find what the longest practical exposure time is: probably 300 sec, but it will vary with sky brightness and airmass (the telescope tracks more accurately when it is near the meridian)... play around and do the best you can!

 6) Record comments in your paper log such as Starname, UT/Local Time, Sidereal Time, CCD Temperature, Exposure/Filters, and especially Comments (eg, moon & sky conditions, problems, etc).